 docker compose up -d

-Best for: first-time self-hosters, users migrating from Zapier who don't want to learn a more complex tool, anyone who only needs basic application integration and notification workflows.
+Best For: First-time self-hosting automation users, those migrating from Zapier but don’t want to learn complex tools, users who only need basic app integrations and notification pushes.

-Flowise is a visual AI application builder based on LangChain.
-Drag and connect AI components to build chatbots, RAG knowledge base Q&A systems, and AI agent workflows—no coding required.
+Flowise is a visual AI app building tool based on LangChain.
+You can connect AI components by dragging and dropping—no coding required—to build chatbots, RAG knowledge base Q&A systems, and AI Agent workflows.

-Resource requirements: 512MB RAM minimum, 1–2GB recommended—more resources needed when connecting local models.
+Resource Requirements: Minimum 512MB RAM, recommended 1-2GB.
+More resources are needed when connecting local models.

 docker run -d \